January 2020 Opening Hours

 So the next step will be planning the stand for the MidWinter Fair at the Walled Garden at Bedgebury Pinetum in November, once we’ve recovered from three days on our feet that is!

 The June 2014 issue of etc Magazine Click here to read the article

-We know lots of our customers like to group these little fellas together, so this spring/summer we’ve produced our popular Ceramic Puppies & Dogs in three (oh yes) new colourways.
+We know lots of our customers like to group these little fellas together, so this spring/summer we’ve produced a limited edition run of our popular Ceramic Puppies & Dogs in three (oh yes) new colourways.
 And collectors will be pleased to know this is the first time they’ve been painted in these colours.

 They’re designed to compliment our focus this season on Flamingo Pink, Cobalt Blue and our fresh new Paris Green.

 These photographs show one of Rye Pottery’s 50s style little vases in GPlan’s latest collection of sofas, designed by Red or Dead founder Wayne Hemmingway.
 It’s a Mid-Century inspired collection, a period we’re very still proud of in our history, and one highly sought after by our collectors.

 Rye Pottery was one of a handful of Ceramics exhibitors chosen to show several pieces in the legendary post-war design hall of fame that was the 1951 Festival of Britain.
 We’re not sure if G-Plan were there too …